 As opposed to Jones, the trial judge, in this case, came to the opposite conclusion and found the clause to be an unreasonable restraint on trade partially due to vagueness and subsequently struck the clause down.
 Creston appealed the decision to the Court of Appeal.

 In its analysis, linking to Jones, the BC Court of Appeal agreed with the trial judge in part and found that the impugned “non-competition” clause to be a prima facie a restraint of trade.
 However, the Court also found that the amounts were not a penalty, but rather compensation for the costs incurred by the clinic in training Dr. Rhebergen and which the Plaintiff had acknowledged were reasonable.
 Justice Smith, writing for the majority, held that the language of the clause was unambiguous, the clause was reasonable under the circumstances and reversed the trial judge and found that the clause was enforceable.

 If you want to protect your business interests in the event key employees leave, you should ensure an experienced employment lawyer drafts your employment contracts and restrictive covenants.
 Monkhouse Law has experience in drafting enforceable clauses that protect your interests and enforcing those clauses when a key employee leaves.
-Contact us at 416-907-9249 today for a free consultation.
+Contact us today.

 While the clauses in these cases were upheld, many restrictive covenants are drafted improperly rendering them unenforceable.
-If you would like advice on a non-competition and/or non-solicitation clause in your contract, contact us today for a free consultation at 416-907-9249.
+If you would like advice on a non-competition and/or non-solicitation clause in your contract, contact us today.

 Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request

 - Monkhouse Law Wins Case: Employer Has to Pay Damages for Cancelled Employment Contract - October 29, 2020